On this page

 Push notification events

-Don't send push notification events client-side via the Android SDK.
-Because a user must open the app to initialize the Amplitude SDK to send the event, events aren't sent to Amplitude until the next time they open the app.
+Don't send push notification events client-side through the Android SDK.
+Because a user must open the app to initialize the Amplitude SDK to send the event, the SDK doesn't send events to Amplitude until the next time the user opens the app.
 This can cause data delays.

 You can use mobile marketing automation partners or the HTTP API V2 to send push notification events to Amplitude.